Our Top 10 favourite restaurants in Andalucia

 Photo: the balcony at Restaurante El Trillo has Alhambra views!

 2. La Tasca, Niguelas (Granada) – what a find this place is, introduced to us this summer by friends from Durcal.
 Located right on the edge of a spectacular gorge, they serve delicious Italian food in a pleasant dining room and terrace, both with great views.
-Niguelas is a pretty little village and a meal here combines well with one of the spectacular hikes nearby, eg the Ruta de los Bolos hike in Durcal.
+Niguelas is a pretty little village and a meal here combines well with one of the spectacular hikes nearby, eg the Ruta de los Bolos hike in Durcal. * 2023 update - this restaurant now appears to be closed. *

 Photo: view from the terrace at La Tasca, Niguelas.